npsptechusa/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

   - If you're exporting to an existing Outlook Data File (.pst) that is password protected, in the **Outlook Data File Password** dialog box, type the  *password*  , and then click **OK**.

-Check out [Export or backup email, contacts, and calendar to an Outlook .pst file](https://support.office.com/article/14252b52-3075-4e9b-be4e-ff9ef1068f91.aspx) for the steps for Outlook 2010.
+See how to [Export or backup email, contacts, and calendar to an Outlook .pst file](https://support.office.com/article/14252b52-3075-4e9b-be4e-ff9ef1068f91.aspx) in Outlook 2010.

 ## Give another user access to a former user's email
 <a name="bkmk_import"> </a>